Azure/Enterprise-Scale-for-AVS/Examples/Addins/HCX/readme.md

 * Update the parameter values in the parameters file.

 * Run one of the following scripts.
-It may take upto 30 mins to complete this installation.
+It may take up to 30 minutes to complete this installation.

 ### Bicep